Learn about actual and potential costs

 Find the vendor to meet your needs

 The temporary medical staffing market is highly fragmented and competitive, with the top four players accounting for less than 30.0% of total market revenue.
-There are about 15,300 general temporary staffing agencies across the United States; of which, about 2,900 companies specialize in medical staffing services.
-Despite the prominence of...
+There are about 2,870 suppliers of medical staffing services.
+Despite the prominence of a few large-scale operators such as AMN Healthcare, CHG Healthcare Services, Cross Country...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Have you instituted prescreening procedures related to the coronavirus for temp workers?

 What measures do you take to ensure you have a wide selection of candidates from multiple health specialties?

 Do you have particular specialties that are currently experiencing higher demand?
 Which areas of practice?

 How important is location for those candidates that you seek?
 What other considerations do your candidates consider important?

 Do you face seasonal shifts in demand?
 When are your high-volume periods during the year?

 Are you experiencing fluctuations in demand as a result of the coronavirus outbreak?
 What measures are you taking to handle increased or reduced demand?

 How will a growing 65-and-older demographic affect the demand for professionals?
 What particular specialties do you expect will have the greatest shift in demand?